appsmithorg/appsmith/contributions/CodeContributionsGuidelines.md

    1. `git secrets --list`
 4. Refer to [this repo](https://github.com/awslabs/git-secrets) for more information.

+Appsmith uses the [canvas](https://www.npmjs.com/package/canvas) package.
+This package requires some additional dependencies to be installed on your system.
+Please follow the instructions [here](https://www.npmjs.com/package/canvas#compiling) to install these dependencies.

 #### Code setup

 - [Running the Client](ClientSetup.md)
 - [Running the Server](ServerSetup.md)

 ### Other Contributions

 #### Server Code

 Please follow these guidelines according to the module that you wish to contribute to:

 - [Plugin](./ServerCodeContributionsGuidelines/PluginCodeContributionsGuidelines.md)

 #### Client Code

 Please follow the below guideline to add a new JS library to the Appsmith platform:

 - [Add Custom JS Library](./CustomJsLibrary.md)

 Please follow the below guideline for widget development

 - [Widget Development Guideline](./AppsmithWidgetDevelopmentGuide.md)